Don’t suffer in silence - tell us if you feel you may be being mistreated

 People can mistreat, harm or distress others for a number of reasons, often unintentionally.
 These people may include a family member, a friend, a neighbour, a paid carer, a health carer, professional or member of our staff or a work colleague.

-If you have any concerns please speak to one of the mobile support officers (MSOs) or the senior support officer on 01395 512537.
+If you have any concerns please speak to one of the mobile support officers (MSOs).
 You will be supported by our staff to deal with any abuse you are experiencing.
 We will always respect your rights and wishes; however, professional protocol means that confidentiality cannot be guaranteed where someone is thought to be a serious threat to self or others, or admits to serious criminal activity.

 If one of our staff suspects abuse towards a resident it is their duty to report this.
 The report will include observations, dates, times and supporting information.
 The report will be given to the Home Safeguard manager.
 Depending on how serious the issue is we may involve other agencies such as social services or the police.